olrycc/resources/README.md

 https://github.com/Swordfish90/cool-retro-term (terminal that makes it look like you are using a CRT monitor - a lot of customizations)

+https://infinitemac.org/ (from System 1.0 in 1984, to macOS 9.0 in 1999 - infinitemac allows one to experience each MacIntosh operating system through the years via one's own browser)
 ...

 *TOOLS/HARDWARE*